Dynatrace/Dynatrace-AppMon-Big-Data-Business-Transaction-Bridge/README.md

 </div>
 </div>
 <p>
-You can also just download the attached <a href="attachments_130220061_2_runFlume.sh">runFlume.sh</a> which will also attempt to create the data directories found in the flume configuration.
-For Windows it will look a little different, you can use the attached <a href="attachments_122978307_1_runFlume.bat">runFlume.bat</a> as a starting point. </p>
+You can also just download the attached <a href="runFlume.sh">runFlume.sh</a> which will also attempt to create the data directories found in the flume configuration.
+For Windows it will look a little different, you can use the attached <a href="runFlume.bat">runFlume.bat</a> as a starting point. </p>
 <p>
 This will start flume as an agent, add the <i class=" ">dtFlume.jar</i> to the classpath, execute the <i class=" ">agent1</i> as defined in the given <i class=" ">flume-conf.properties</i> configuration file </p>
 <p>
-An example config, which connects a Http Source three File Sinks writing to individual directories looks as follows (also see <a href="attachments_120913928_1_SampleFileSetup-conf.properties">sample attachment</a>): </p>
+An example config, which connects a Http Source three File Sinks writing to individual directories looks as follows (also see <a href="SampleFileSetup-conf.properties">sample attachment</a>): </p>
 <div class="confbox programlisting">
 <div class="content">
 <pre><code># Name the components on this agent